-These mechanics help endear the player to Saki, and make her more than just a self-insert avatar to find a man you like.
-Whichever guy she ends up falling for not only changes the progress the rest of the game takes, but her own story as well.
+These mechanics help endear the player to Saki, and make her more than just a self-insert avatar to find a man they like.
+Whichever guy she ends up falling for not only changes the result of the plot, but her own story as well.
 In some routes, she may get sick or injured, but in other routes she may not.
 Sometimes she’ll take the lead with her romantic interest and come up with ideas, and other times she’ll go along with plans and react to them in her own way.
 She’s not the best character – you end up learning more personal details about the guys than herself – but she’s well-written enough to make her needs and wants relatable.
-She’s like the protagonist of a YA novel, except the novel is a cross between a thrilling plot and the good parts of a romance novel, just without the sex.
+She’s like the protagonist of a young adult novel crossed between a thrilling plot and the good parts of romance, just without the sex.

 Even with all of this in mind, however, some may still find it hard to soldier through.
 This is because, while Saki is 18, the men range in age from just a little younger than her, to almost double her age.
 Even if there is no sex, some people will still get uncomfortable when Saki winds up kissing Shirabe, the single freelance journalist in his thirties with a kid.
-Yet, it will happen and pretty much has to if you want to get to the secret extra path of the game and want to learn the motivations behind everything.
+Yet, it will happen, and pretty much has to, if you want to get to the secret extra path of the game that explains the motivations behind everything.
 This is as far as the game goes, though.

 Still, playing through Sweet Fuse is an overall enjoyable experience.
 It has an off the wall scenario that sort of feels like Aksys’ other series, Zero Escape, but approaches it in ways that are both more and less realistic than you’d expect.
 All meta elements aside, the romantic parts of the plot are obviously the focus, and are written nicely if you can get into them.
 It also feels like a game Capcom never would have made if Keiji Inafune still worked there, as much as it is a game that could not have come out any later, or else it’d be seen as a tribute to Mighty No. 9‘s success.
 As a result it exists in this weird middle ground, where it’s just old enough to have made it to the PSP, but still new enough to feel tied to the current generation of gaming, where the saga of Mighty No. 9 was a pretty big deal.

 Not many people reviewed it, and even less probably remember that it exists now.
-But Sweet Fuse captures a weird moment in gaming perfectly – you’ll just have to break out your PSP, or even your Vita, to be a part of the experience.
+But Sweet Fuse captures a weird moment in gaming perfectly – you’ll just have to break out your PSP or Vita, to be a part of the experience.
 Even if you can’t find a physical copy these days, it’s still worth a ride.

 And that’s why you may have missed it.